kuzzleio/documentation-old/src/sdk-reference/kuzzle/update-my-credentials.md

 ## Callback response

-The response is a an object reflecting the updated credentials.
+Returns an object reflecting the updated credentials.